-With reference to the river transportation of coal and --- other bulk commodities, Mid-South Towing Company's principal competitors include, among others: the Ohio River Company; American Commercial Barge Line Company;
+With reference to the river transportation of coal and other bulk commodities, Mid-South Towing Company's principal competitors include, among others: the Ohio River Company; American Commercial Barge Line Company;

 Dravo Mechling Corporation; and The Valley Line Company.
 Mid-South Towing also faces intermodal competition from the railroads.

-Electro-Coal Transfer Corporation competes with others for performance of transfer and storage services.
-Electro-Coal's principal competitors with both shoreside transfer and ground storage capabilities International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for storage services. transfer and performance the of Electro-Coal's principal competitors with both shoreside ground storage capabilities transfer and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.